 As part of its duties and responsibilities and in conjunction with year-end assessments, the Compensation Committee reviews the achievement of the Corporation's objectives set at the beginning of each year, and thereafter meets with management for discussion and consideration of each element contained in the corporate objectives.
-While a large portion of the Corporation's annual incentive program focus for achievement since 2015 has been in asset development, in consideration of the Corporation's strong accomplishments in this area, beginning in 2021 the Compensation Committee believes it appropriate to increase the emphasis on shareholder returns and financial performance objectives while the development of its assets continues.
+While a large portion of the Corporation's annual incentive program focus for achievement since 2015 has been in asset development, in consideration of the Corporation's strong accomplishments in this area, beginning in 2021 the Compensation Committee believed it appropriate to increase the emphasis on shareholder returns and financial performance objectives, for a combined 70% weighting, while the development of its assets continues.
+See below for a detailed breakdown of the Corporation's 2021 key objectives weightings.